mohammadhashemii/BitTorrent-Python/README.md

 Thus, the tracker search that file in the torrent and sort the neighbors which own this file based on their upload frequency list, the more a node uploads, the more chance it has for being selected.
 Then a fixed number of neighboring peers are selected for node *i* for later to request that file from them.
 Next, node *i* request that file from those neighboring peers, and conduct a UDP connection for getting a chunk of file from that peer.
-(More details are explained in the project report which is in [`docs/`](https://github.com/mohammadhashemii/BitTorrent-Python/tree/main/docs))
   ```
   torrent -setMode download <filename>
   ```